ansys/DevRelDocs/2024R1/acp_24R1_md/classes_solution.md

       - status (damage status), ft, fc (fiber tensile/compressive) ->(nx1).
       - mt, mc (matrix tensile/compressive), s (shear) ->(nx1).
       - sed (energy dissipated per unit volume), sedv (energy per unit volume due to viscous damping) ->(nx1).
-  - rosette : If a rosette is given, the results are evaluated with respect to this coordinate system (not recommended for non-linear results).
+  - rosette: If a rosette is given, the results are evaluated with respect to this coordinate system (not recommended for non-linear results).
-  - simulate : Whether the query is only simulated to test if it will return data.
+  - simulate: Whether the query is only simulated to test if it will return data.
     If this flag is set the query(…) function will only return 0 or 1.
-  - solution_set : Identifier of the queried solution. -1 identifies the last available Set.
+  - solution_set: Identifier of the queried solution. -1 identifies the last available Set.
 * **Usage:**
   ```pycon
   >>> solution.query(definition='laminate_forces',position='centroid',selection='sel0',component='all',rosette=model.rosetttes['Rosette.1'],solution_set=-1)